mhimon/gutenberg/packages/e2e-test-utils/README.md

 -   _searchTerm_ `string`: The text to search the inserter for.

+<a name="insertReusableBlock" href="#insertReusableBlock">#</a> **insertReusableBlock**

+Opens the inserter, searches for the given reusable block, then selects the first result that appears.
+It then waits briefly for the block list to update.

+_Parameters_

+-   _searchTerm_ `string`: The text to search the inserter for.

 <a name="installPlugin" href="#installPlugin">#</a> **installPlugin**

 Installs a plugin from the WP.org repository.